HISMalawi/BHT-EMR-API/README.md

 bin/rails server
 ```

+## For developers

+### Documentation

+If you need to build the documentation then you have to set up postman and
+postmanerator.
+Set up postman by following the instructions provided
+[here](https://www.getpostman.com).
+For postmanerator grab a binary for
+your operating system from [here](https://github.com/aubm/postmanerator/releases).
 ## Building the Documentation

 To edit the documentation, fire up postman and then import the collection at